 Notwithstanding the above, employees may request vacation over Christmas and New Year's with the intent that they would get Christmas and New Year's off.
 Such request shall not be unreasonably denied.
 Preference will be given to more senior employees.
 Employees wishing such consideration shall make such request by October 1.

-- (h) Each employee may request up to five (5) single vacation days. - (i) Upon employee request, the employer will provide the employee with the number of vacation days remaining.
+- (f) Each employee may request up to five (5) single vacation days. - (g) No changes shall be allowed in the schedule except upon consent of the employees affected and the Employer.

 13.09 Vacation Year